0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 ![Nell]({{ site.baseurl }}/assets/images/2023/nell.png)

 INT.
-NELL'S SHANTY - DAY, GREATER SHANGHAI TENEMENTS
+NELL'S ONE BEDROOM APARTMENT - DAY, GREATER SHANGHAI TENEMENTS

 We see NELL, an 8-year-old girl, sitting at a small table with her tablet in front of her.
 She is participating in a video conference with her teacher, MIRANDA, who is on the screen.